 - Wellington Paranormal: The officers find a crop circle made by Plant Aliens in the "Cop Circles" episode.

 Minogue: So, uh, we appear to have come across a large circle within some crops.
 We're not quite sure what to call it.

 - On Resident Alien, crop circles are alien emojis.
 When Harry Vanderspeigle believes that the Alpha Draconians are on Earth, he sends them rude messages using crop circles until The Greys set him straight that they're the ones who are on Earth.

 - Beyond Paradise (2023): Episode four of season one starts with lights in the sky and a man's body discovered at the centre of a newly created crop circle.
 A local farmer is deliberately creating them to draw tourists.
 The light in the sky was his drone.

 - The outer cover◊ of Led Zeppelin's Box Set shows the shadow of a zeppelin passing over an elaborate set of crop circles, although on closer inspection the "cornfield" in which the circles have been cut looks suspiciously like a carpet.

-- The DVD included in the special edition of Korn's CD, The Path Of Totality has the band performing live in a crop circle in the middle of a field.
+- Korn's "concert video", The Happening, (included in the deluxe version of The Path Of Totality) has the band performing live in a crop circle in the middle of a field.
 They did it as a homage to Pink Floyd's Live At Pompeii, as they are playing live but there is no audience.